 In good old THK fashion, today we are going to dive straight into the controversial topic of sexual health.
 With the overwhelming response to my birth control post, I have received an even more staggering amount of questions on what to use as a replacement.
+Specifically, are the health risks worth the benefits?
 While each and every women’s journey is unique, it seems as though the most interest has lied in the IUD, also known as an intrauterine device, because really, do people actually use diaphragms anymore?
 Therefore, I put on my Nancy Drew shoes and got digging to find out are the health risks worth the benefits of the IUD?

 The following is an overview of the health risks and benefits of the IUD, so that you as a powerful, kick-ass woman can take control of your health and make the best, and informed, decision for YOU.
 So let’s get started with the basics…